Chapter 1: Introduction

 call printf("%d\t%d\n", fahr, celsius);

-procedure calls can also be made without the call
+supported.
+Top-level procedure calls can be made without call.

-Importantly, the CQL compiler uses the normal SQLite order of operations, which is NOT the same as the C order of operations.
-As a result, the compiler may need to add parentheses in the C output to get the correct order; or it may remove some parentheses because they are not needed in the C order even though they were in the SQL order.
+The CQL compiler uses the SQLite order of operations, which is not the same as C. As a result, the compiler may add parentheses in the C output to preserve the correct order, or remove ones that are unnecessary in C.

 being passed on to the C runtime library for formatting, unchanged.